-Between surfing, lifting weights at Muscle Beach and trying out the newest celebrity workouts, LA has so many fitness options that it can seem impossible to choose just one.
+Between surfing, lifting weights at Muscle Beach, and trying out the newest celebrity workouts, LA has so many fitness options that it can seem impossible to choose just one.
 The bad news: you’re gonna have to.
-The good news: we’ll help you get there.
+The good news: we’ll help you get there — here are all the go-to gyms and fitness studios in the city.

 Want to see how far you can push your limits in only 25 minutes?
 Stop by this studio’s West Hollywood and Westwood locations (with more to come) to try out the Supraformer — celebrity trainer Sebastien Lagree’s newest fitness innovation/torture device.
 Instructors control these machines to tilt up, down, and side-to-side while you test your balance through core, ab, and leg exercises.
 Trust us — this fast, yet efficient, full-body workout will get your muscles shaking… and leave you sore the next day!
 If that sounds a little too intense, ease your way into it with their 50-minute Megaformer (the predecessor, and less intimidating cousin, of the Supraformer) class.